TommyWabg/Switch2Connect/README.md

 * **Auto-Disconnect Options:** Featuring a 3-way Auto-Disconnect toggle (OFF, Inactive, Absolute).
   * Inactive: tracks physical button and stick inputs to automatically disconnect idle controllers while keeping active players connected.
   * Absolute: tracks the overall time each controller is connected to the app and disconnects the ones that reach the time limit.
-* **Dedicated UI Driver Controls:** Featuring an **Install/Uninstall WinUHid Driver** button to the left of the "Run At Startup" button.
+* **Driver Management Controls:** Provides Install, Repair, and Uninstall actions for the selected WinUHid, ViGEmBus, or USBIP backend.
+Driver status is determined from the active device, Driver Store package, service registration, and runtime availability instead of saved configuration alone.
-* **ESP32-S3 Bridge Firmware Management:** The ESP32-S3 N16R8 connection path includes bundled firmware installation and repair, BOOT-mode status detection, and bridge initialization handling after the device is unplugged or reconnected.
+* **ESP32-S3 Bridge Firmware Management:** Provides firmware installation and repair, BOOT-mode detection, reconnection handling, and flash diagnostics.
+When flashing fails, the application records esptool output in a diagnostic log.
-* **Run at Startup:** Featuring a toggle to automatically launch the application with Windows.
+* **Run at Startup:** Automatically launches the application with Windows.
-* **Start Minimized:** Option to launch directly to the system tray for a seamless background experience.
+* **Start Minimized:** Starts the application in the system tray.
-* **Hide to system tray:** Featuring the ability to minimize the application to the Windows system tray.
+* **Hide to System Tray:** Minimizes the application to the Windows system tray.
 * **Controller UI Navigation:** Use the left joystick or D-pad to navigate the application interface.
 The selected UI element is indicated by a white outline, and the outline hides after mouse interaction or when Navigation mode is exited with the B button.
   * **Active Window Focus:** When a floating window or pop-up dialog is open, navigation remains within that active top-level interface.
   * **Return Selection:** Pressing B closes the active floating window and returns selection to the control that opened it.
 Re-entering Navigation mode restores the last selected control.
   * **UI Component Interaction:** Press A to activate buttons or open dropdown menus.
 Press B to close an open floating window or exit Navigation mode.
   * **Text Input Adjustment:** Text input fields support value adjustment with the right joystick or by holding A while using the left joystick.
 Continuous adjustment accelerates while the input is held.
   * **Slider and Time Input Adjustment:** Sliders can be adjusted with the right joystick or A plus the left joystick.
-* **Window Position Persistence:** The application saves and restores the window's position on the screen.
+* **Window Position Persistence:** Saves and restores the main window position.
-* **Standalone Executable (.exe):** Fully packed with all dependencies (including vgamepad DLLs).
-No Python installation required.
+* **Standalone Executable (.exe):** Includes the required Python runtime and application dependencies; a separate Python installation is not required.

 ## Known Limitations